• förpackningar omger en återvinningssymbol

 Now there is an English summary of the report "Will Sweden reach the recycling targets for packaging 2030?"

-• Costly and counterproductive proposal risks increasing waste
+• Poor and costly proposal risks creating more waste

 • Henrik Nilsson sitter vid ett bord med ett pappersblock framför sig.